sybrew/the-seo-framework/readme.txt

 * Added: New cached function: `AutoDescription_PostData::get_blogdescription()`.
 * Added: New function: `AutoDescription_Generate::fetch_locale()`, fetches correct Open Graph locale based on WordPress settings or through parameter.
 * Added: New cached function: `AutoDescription_Detect::can_i_use()`.
 Dump your multidimensional array of functions, classes and constants in this function and it will calculate if they can all be used, which also caches the matches for these checks are quite intensive.
+* Added: New cached function: `AutoDescription_Detect::is_singular()`.
+Special is_singular check which works both front-end as backend.
+This also tells that the WooCommerce Shop page is singular instead of an archive.
 * Added: Many more functions, which aren't important enough to be highlighted.
 * Optimized: Many comparisons have been converted into type sensitive statements, this is less forgiving to errorous option array filters.
 * Changed: When the first parameter of `AutoDescription_PostData::get_excerpt_by_id()` is filled in, it will now not only escape the attributes, but strip the whole content from its tags and shortcodes.